knative/serving/hack/environments.md

 There are two ready-to-use stable Elafros environments available for contributors.

-Currently the access is restricted to members of the `elafros-images` Google groups.
-Ask @mattmoor to be added to the group.
+Currently the access is restricted to members of the [elafros-dev@](https://groups.google.com/forum/#!forum/elafros-dev) Google group.

 ## The demo environment